Nick Adams (commentator): US Ambassador-designate to Malaysia

-On 9 July 2025, Adams was nominated as US Ambassador to Malaysia by President Donald Trump.

-Adams' nomination was questioned by international media, including the South China Morning Post, which described the appointment as having "raised questions about Washington’s commitment to continuity in its mission in Malaysia."
+On July 9, 2025, Adams was nominated by President Donald Trump to be the next US Ambassador to Malaysia.
+Adams' nomination was questioned by international media, including the South China Morning Post, which described the appointment as having "raised questions about Washington's commitment to continuity in its mission in Malaysia."
 The Post characterized US–Malaysia relations as in a challenging period amidst the Gaza War and trade tensions as a result of Trump's tariffs.

-Parti Keadilan Rakyat’s Youth International Relations Bureau's Arief Izuadin expressed concern about Adams' nomination, citing his extremist background.
+Parti Keadilan Rakyat's Youth International Relations Bureau's Arief Izuadin expressed concern about Adams' nomination, citing his extremist background.
 Selangor Parti Islam SeMalaysia Youth Chief Mohamed Sukri Omar also made a statement advocating for Malaysia's Ministry of Foreign Affairs to take a firm stance against the nomination.
 Sukri also stated that "Nick Adams is not just a controversial figure.
 He openly spreads hatred towards Islam and supports the Zionist colonial regime without consideration...This appointment is an insult to the sensitivities of Malaysians.
 If the government remains silent or accepts this appointment, it will be seen as betraying the people's firm stance in supporting the Palestinian cause."

-Former Malaysian law minister Zaid Ibrahim and former health minister Khairy Jamaluddin have criticized the appointment saying Malaysia “should not be treated as a dumping ground for ideological firebrands and partisan."
-Zaid also added that Adams’ nomination “would not be a gesture of goodwill-it would be an insult."
+Former Malaysian law minister Zaid Ibrahim and former health minister Khairy Jamaluddin have criticized the appointment saying Malaysia "should not be treated as a dumping ground for ideological firebrands and partisan."
+Zaid also added that Adams' nomination "would not be a gesture of goodwill-it would be an insult."
 Former Malaysian Foreign Minister Saifuddin Abdullah said of Adams, "it would be good to have a U.S. ambassador who is very close to Trump... but you cannot compromise on certain principles."
 The Sydney Morning Herald stated that Adams' appointment as ambassador "in Muslim-majority Malaysia has gone down, of course, like a lead balloon."
 It was also reported that there were about 60 protestors outside the US Embassy in Kuala Lumpur against this appointment.

+In February 2026, it was reported that Adams had not been renominated to the post, at which time he was quoted as saying he had been, "promoted from the role of Ambassador".
+The decision to not renominate Adams was well received in Malaysia.